Alan Alda: Personal life

 In 1956, while attending Fordham, Alda met Arlene Weiss, who was attending Hunter College.
 They bonded at a mutual friend's dinner party; when a rum cake accidentally fell onto the kitchen floor, they were the only two guests who did not hesitate to eat it.
-After a screenshot of this Wikipedia article went viral, he addressed the incident saying "We did eat the rum cake off the floor and were inseparable after that.
+He addressed the incident saying "We did eat the rum cake off the floor and were inseparable after that.
 But I was captivated by her even earlier in the meal when I heard her at the end of the table laughing at my jokes.
 She had me at Ha."
 A year after his graduation, on March 15, they were married.
-They have three daughters: Eve, Elizabeth, and Beatrice.
-Two of his eight grandchildren are aspiring actors.
-Arlene sometimes calls him "Fonzi" in reference to his birth name "Alphonso".
+They have three daughters, including Beatrice.

 The Aldas were long-time residents of Leonia, New Jersey.
-Alda frequented Sol & Sol Deli on Palisade Avenue in the nearby town of Englewood, New Jersey—a fact mirrored in his character's daydream about eating whitefish from the establishment in an episode of M*A*S*H in which Hawkeye sustains a head injury.
+Alda frequented Sol & Sol Deli on Palisade Avenue in the nearby town of Englewood, New Jersey.
+This was mirrored in his character's daydream about eating whitefish from the establishment in an episode of M*A*S*H in which Hawkeye sustains a head injury.

 In Things I Overheard While Talking to Myself, Alda described how as a teen he was raised as a Roman Catholic and eventually he realized he had begun thinking like an agnostic or atheist.
 While he states that he still prays on occasion, he said he wants to find meaning in this life rather than worrying about the next one.
 He states that when he talks to God it often comes at times of fear rather than out of a sense of belief.
 Furthermore, he does not like to be labeled as an agnostic, stating in an interview for the 2008 question section of the Edge Foundation website, that it was too fancy a word for him.
 He argues he simply is not a believer and questions why people are so frightened of others who hold beliefs different from their own.

-On July 31, 2018, he appeared on CBS This Morning and announced he had been diagnosed with Parkinson's disease three years earlier.
+On July 31, 2018, Alda appeared on CBS This Morning and announced he had been diagnosed with Parkinson's disease three years earlier.